 Link Effect MonsterLink-2 [◀ ▶] | WATER Spellcaster | ATK 1100

 2 monsters, including a WATER Warrior monster If this card is Special Summoned: You can target 1 face-up Spell/Trap you control; until the end of the next turn, while you control a WATER monster, that target cannot be destroyed by card effects (even if this card leaves the field).
-Once per turn: You can target any number of cards your opponent controls; change that many monsters you control to face-down Defense Position, and if you do, return the targeted cards to the hand.
+Once per turn: You can target any number of cards your opponent controls; change face-up monsters you control to face-down Defense Position, equal to the number of targeted cards, and if you do, return those targeted cards to the hand.

 Noble Kanohi Matatu

-If another “Kanohi” card is equipped to the equipped monster, destroy this card.
-Once per turn, if the equipped monster is a “Turaga”, “Toa”, or “Makuta” monster: You can change the battle position of 1 monster on the field.
+If another “Kanohi” card becomes equipped to the equipped monster, destroy this card.
+Once per turn, while this card is equipped to a “Turaga”, “Toa”, or “Makuta” monster: You can change the battle position of 1 monster on the field.
 The equipped monster cannot attack the turn you activate this effect.
 If this card is in your GY: You can Tribute 1 monster, then target 1 “Turaga Nuju” in your GY; Special Summon it and equip it with this card.
 You can only use this effect of “Noble Kanohi Matatu” once per turn.

 Being concerned with the future as he is, the first thing Nuju will do upon entering the field is protect a face-up Spell/Trap from destruction for a short while, and he himself doesn’t need to stay around for this – you just need any WATER monster.
 Now, the idea here is obviously to target Ko-Koro, hopefully leading to a situation where your opponent cannot get rid of your monsters because of the Field Spell, but also cannot get rid of the Field Spell before dealing with your monsters.
 Other applications are quite limited, and while this one important use case is kinda enough, I am strongly considering also allowing face-down targets for just a bit of extra utility.